andpersand/how_tu/IRC/README.md

 IRC is a chat medium that was first used in 1988.

+Something important to keep in mind when using IRC is that you will only receive messages while you're online.
+This means that if your friend sends you a message, but you're not online when they send it, you won't receive it.

 ## Why do people still use IRC?

-IRC allows you to encrypt your chat conversations together with a tool like IRSSI or Pidgin.
+IRC allows you to encrypt your chat conversations together with a tool like irssi or Pidgin.

 Personally, I use IRC because I can use it directly in Terminal, which makes me feel _really cool_.
 To run IRC in Terminal, you can use a program like IRSSI.
 It looks like this on my setup: